upul/Semantic_Segmentation/pretrained_weights/README.md

-Copy VGG-16 pre-trained weights to this folder.
+Please copy VGG-16 pre-trained weights to this folder.